 Explosion-Proof Flanged Immersion Heaters

 Indeeco’s explosion-proof flanged immersion heaters are one of the most widely used solutions for heating fluids and gases in hazardous locations.
-Designed for use in tanks, vessels, and in-line heating, Indeeco's explosion-proof flanged immersion heaters are easy to install and maintain.
+CSA approved for Class 1, Division 1, Group B, C and D locations and/or approved for ATEX, UKCA and IECEx Zone 1 and/or Zone 21 locations.
+Indeeco’s explosion-proof flange heaters are designed for use in tanks, vessels, and in-line heating.

 Voltages up to 600V